 Lunu Ganga, the Beautiful Garden of Geoffrey Bawa

-The garden is given a classic artistic twist with the addition of numerous sculptures; the Garden of Geoffrey bawa orientates around 3 themes of nature, architecture, and artifice.
-A considerable part of the garden is set bordering the Bentota River, allowing you to sit on the shores and spot the passing by aquatic bird species.
+The garden is given a classic artistic twist with the addition of numerous sculptures; the Garden of Geoffrey Bawa orientates around 3 themes nature, architecture, and artifice.
+A considerable part of the garden is set bordering the Bentota River, allowing you to sit on the shores and spot the passing of aquatic bird species.

 The garden was once occupied by Mr Bawa and it was elaborated to please his personal taste.
 The centrepiece of the garden is the house of Mr Bawa, the garden has a unique layout and atmosphere among the gardens of Sri Lanka.
 Co-existing and complimenting the nearby river, this amazing garden truly lives up to its name.
 The garden entices you to have a compelling and impressive walk amidst the green foliage while taking a glimpse of the architectural works of Mr Bawa.